jrmann100/redSearch/README.md

 * `git clone` this repository
 * Download the libraries from the hyperlink above
 * Extract the contents of the downloaded .zip into the cloned directory
-* Go to `chrome://extensions` on your Chrome, enable _Developer Mode_ if necessary, and _Load unpacked extension..._ from the cloned directory
+* Go to `chrome://extensions` on your Chrome, enable _Developer Mode_ if necessary, and _Load unpacked extension..._ from the cloned directory OR drag cloned directory onto chrome://extensions
 * Testing subjects:
 	* new tab and popup
 		* conventional classes without `specialUrl`